15 January 2021 / #traveladvice

 Your peace of mind while on the road is cheaper than getting your daily Starbucks coffee.

-They are also the only insurance available to Filipinos which you can renew or apply for even if you're already abroad.
+They are also the only travel medical insurance available to Filipinos which you can renew or apply for even if you're already abroad.
 Other insurances require you to be back home every 3 to 6 months to renew your insurance, that means you have to buy a plane ticket to return home just to renew.

 That's just the most impractical and expensive requirement for a nomad!